Skyriss/ansible-vault-task/README.md

 ```
 $ ansible-playbook nginx.yaml -i invent.yml
 ```
-This will install nginx using apt.
+This will install nginx using apt and upload valid config files.